ASVAB Word Knowledge Guide: Proven Tips + Free Practice Test

 Conclusion

-So that's the complete guide to studying vocabulary for the Word Knowledge test.
+That's the complete guide to studying vocabulary for the Word Knowledge test.

-For EVERY word that you come across while you study, make sure to:
+For every word that you come across while you study, make sure to:

 1. Define it